cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 showNew: true
 ---

-In this tutorial, you'll integrate Auth0, an identity management platform, into a Cloudflare Workers application.
+In this tutorial you'll integrate Auth0, an identity management platform, into a Cloudflare Workers application.
 Adding authorization and authentication to an application is a common task for developers.
 By implementing it using Cloudflare Workers, you can take advantage of Workers' unique platform advantages to simplify how and when your application needs user data.

 ## What you'll learn